 This unique estuary is the largest in the nation and third largest in the world.
-Its 64,000-square-mile watershed encompasses parts of six states – Delaware, Maryland, New York, Pennsylvania, Virginia, and West Virginia – and the entire District of Columbia.
-Threading through the Chesapeake watershed are more than 100,000 streams and rivers, or tributaries, that eventually flow into the Bay.
+Its 64,000-square-mile watershed encompasses parts of six states – Delaware, Maryland, New York, Pennsylvania, Virginia, and West Virginia – and the District of Columbia.
+In the Chesapeake Bay watershed there are more than 100,000 streams and rivers that eventually flow into the Bay.
 Everyone in the Bay watershed lives within a few minutes of one of these streams and rivers, which are like pipelines from our communities to the Bay.
 The Bay and its watershed have remarkable ecological, economic, recreational, historic, and cultural value to the City of Alexandria and the region.

 Water Quality Management Supplement and Eco-City Alexandria Action Plan 2030

 Management Supplement to the Master Plan.

 The Northern Virginia Region Commission (NVRC), in close collaboration with

 Alexandria’s Department of Transportation and Environmental Services, prepared